Koed00/django-q/docs/tasks.rst

     .. py:attribute:: started

-    The moment the task was picked up by a worker
+    The moment the task was created by an async command

     .. py:attribute:: stopped